Protesters accuse motorist of trying to hit them, but Santa Rosa police disagree

 He said he was disappointed by the reaction of responding police officers.

 Staff Writers Kevin Fixler and Tyler Silvy contributed to this report.
-You can reach Staff Writer Austin Murphy at 707-521-5214 or on Twitter @ausmurph88.
+You can reach Staff Writer Austin Murphy at 707-521-5214 or austin.murphy@pressdemocrat.com or on Twitter @ausmurph88.